liusi2019/ocd-journal/README.md

-# thesis-chapter4-ocd
+# Open Category Detection with PAC Guarantees and Sample Size Analysis
-Code for replicating the experimental results in chapter 4
+Code for replicating the experimental results in ocd journel version.